hougarry/FreecodeCamp-Notes/vscode-note.md

 - press `Ctrl + /` to uncomment
 5. how to delete a line?
 - press `Ctrl + Shift + K` to delete line
+6. how to use shortcuts to taggle the current file in vs code
+- open bar by  cttl+ b
+- then no need to click the file you wanna taggle
+- make cursor move to current file name by ctrl + p
+- Or you can use ctrl + shift + e to taggle the current file, then use ctrl + shift + e to taggle back